Serotonin–norepinephrine releasing agent

 A serotonin–norepinephrine releasing agent (SNRA) is a type of drug which induces the release of serotonin and norepinephrine (and epinephrine) in the body and/or brain.

-Only a few SNRAs are known, examples of which include norfenfluramine and MBDB.
-Fenfluramine/phentermine (Fen-Phen), a combination formulation of fenfluramine, a serotonin releasing agent, and phentermine, a norepinephrine releasing agent, is a functional SNRA that was formerly used as an appetite suppressant for the treatment of obesity.
+Only a few SNRAs are known, examples of which include norfenfluramine, (R)-MDMA, MBDB, and MDAI.
+Fenfluramine produces norfenfluramine as a major active metabolite and hence is an SNRA similarly.
+It was formerly used as an appetite suppressant for the treatment of obesity.
+(R)-MDMA, MBDB, and MDAI are entactogens.
+Dexfenfluramine is also an SNRA.

 A closely related type of drug is a serotonin–norepinephrine reuptake inhibitor (SNRI).